SystemsApproach/private5g/software/smallcell.rst

-The first trace, saved in file ``sctp.pcap``, captures SCTP packets sent to establish the control path between the base station and the Mobile Core.
+The first trace, saved in file ``sctp.pcap``, captures SCTP packets sent to establish the control path between the base station and the Mobile Core (i.e., N2 messages).
 Toggling "Mobile Data" on the UE, for example by turning Airplane Mode off and on, will generate the relevant control plane traffic.

 The second and third traces, saved in files ``gtp-outside.pcap`` and ``gtp-inside.pcap``, respectively, capture GTP packets (tunneled through port ``2152`` ) on the RAN side of the UPF.
 Setting the interface to ``enp193s0f0`` corresponds to "outside" the UPF and setting the interface to ``access`` corresponds to "inside" the UPF.
-Running ``ping`` from the UE will generate the relevant user plane traffic.
+Running ``ping`` from the UE will generate the relevant user plane (N3) traffic.

 Similarly, the fourth and fifth traces, saved in files ``n6-inside.pcap`` and ``n6-outside.pcap``, respectively, capture IP